lhsradek/platypus-prometheus/readme.md

 User **1001** will write to the directories **./data/prometheus** and **./data/grafana**  so it needs rights to those directories.

-We monitor httpd, nginx, postgres, prometheus, tomcat and wildfly.
+We monitor (with platypus) httpd, nginx, postgres, prometheus, tomcat and wildfly.

 See:
 * [prometheus](https://github.com/lhsradek/platypus-prometheus/blob/main/png/prometheus.png)